As an IT leader who supports remote workforce collaboration across multiple offices, you will have to grapple with complexity.

 Often, organizations with multiple locations use unified communication software to support internal collaboration.
 These solutions often include features like voice and videoconferencing, messaging, and webinars.
 They may integrate with an office productivity suite or customer relationship management software, enhancing productivity and communication with colleagues, clients, or prospective customers even further.
 With access to these tools via desktop and mobile apps, employees at all locations can effectively collaborate in the office or on the go.

 Then there are conferencing solutions designed for specific office spaces.
 Fully integrated meeting room systems help employees in offices collaborate more effectively with their colleagues in larger meetings, while huddle space solutions connect smaller teams working on specific projects.
-Workers in open office spaces can benefit from noise canceling headphones that comfortably switch between voice or video calls, where collaboration takes place, and music, which enables focused work.

 These conferencing solutions can also integrate with popular platforms that employees may use to engage external business partners and clients, such as Zoom, Google Meet, and Microsoft Teams.
 With flexible access to a variety of collaboration tools, the organization can be responsive and available on the platform that is ideal.